pupil-labs/pupil-docs/developer-docs/plugin-guide.md

 We recommend to use the network (see [the IPC backbone](#the-ipc-backbone)) if you only need access to the data.
 You are only required to write a plugin if you want to interact with the Pupil apps directly, e.g. visualizations, manipulate data.
-In the following sections, we assume that you [run the Pupil applications from source](https://docs.pupil-labs.com/#running-pupil-from-source).
-We will refer to the Pupil root source folder as `$pupil_root`.
+In the following sections, we assume and recommend that during plugin developement you [run the Pupil applications from source](https://docs.pupil-labs.com/#running-pupil-from-source).

 #### Plugins in Pupil Capture
 Pupil Capture's World process can load plugins for easy integration of new features.
 Plugins have full access to: